 Taking a short-term loan can be helpful, but managing it wisely is essential to avoid falling into a debt spiral.
 Here are some key strategies:

-1. Budgeting for Repayment: Create a solid budget that outlines your income and expenses, prioritizing loan repayment as a “must-pay.”
-Cut back on non-essentials and consider the “50/30/20 rule”: 50% for needs, 30% for wants, and 20% for savings and debt repayment.
-Automating your loan payments can help you avoid missed dues and protect your credit score.
+1. Budgeting for Repayment: Create a solid budget that outlines your income and expenses, prioritizing loan repayment as a must-pay.
+Cut back on non-essentials and consider the 50/30/20 rule: 50% for needs, 30% for wants, and 20% for savings and debt repayment.
+Automating your loan payments can help you avoid missed payments and protect your credit score.

 2. Build an Emergency Fund: Aim to save 3 to 6 months’ worth of living expenses in an accessible account.
 This fund serves as a safety net for unexpected costs, reducing the need for future loans.

 3. Balancing Goals: While prioritizing debt repayment is crucial, don’t neglect long-term financial goals such as saving for a home or retirement.
-A disciplined approach will help you thrive on your financial journey.

 Real-Life Tips from Singaporean Millennials